Sermó Latínus I (Desessard 1-56)

-As Desessard's method is based on a textbook which exists with the explanations about grammar and vocabulary given in French (Le latin sans peine), Italian (Il latino senza sforzo) or German (Latein ohne Mühe), students are expected to be able to understand one of those languages well enough to follow the course.
+As Desessard's method is based on a textbook which currently exists with the explanations about grammar and vocabulary given in French (Le latin sans peine & Le latin), Italian (l latino senza sforzo) or German (Latein ohne Mühe), students are expected to be able to understand one of those languages well enough to follow the course.
 Students who can read neither French, Italian or German will be provided with an English translation of those explanations along the course.
 All students are still required to obtain their own copy of the book in one of versions available, and the recordings that come therewith before they join the course.
 They may not be cheap, but the material is absolutely worth it, and obtaining it is a necessary proof of commitment to the course.
 Please note that the audio material (all in Latin) is essential for the success of the course, and the textbook on its own will not do.

 The role of the student

 Every lesson in the book (except the first three) includes a Latin dialogue on the left and a translation with extensive explanations in the vernacular (French, Italian or German) on the right.

 During each three-day period scheduled in the calendar, the student is expected to study the corresponding lesson indicated for it, which will involve: